Société Générale: 19th century

 The bank was founded by a group of industrialists and financiers during the Second Empire on 4 May 1864.
 Its full name was Société Générale pour favoriser le développement du commerce et de l'industrie en France ("General Company to Support the Development of Commerce and Industry in France").
 The bank's first chairman was the prominent industrialist Eugène Schneider, followed by Edward Charles Blount.
 By 1870, the bank had 47 branches throughout France, including 15 in Paris.
 It set up a permanent office in London in 1871.

 At the beginning, the bank used its own resources almost entirely for both financial and banking operations.
 In 1871, Société Générale moved into the public French issues market with a national debenture loan launched to cover the war indemnity stipulated in the Treaty of Frankfurt.

 The bank was financially involved with some of the businesses created by Paulin Talabot, the railway and canal engineer.
 Talabot came to have an influential role in the bank.

 In 1886, Société Générale was part of the bank consortium (along with the Franco-Egyptian Bank and the Crédit Industriel et Commercial) that financed the construction of the Eiffel Tower.

 From 1871 to 1893, France went through a period of economic gloom marked by the failure of several banking establishments.
 The company continued to grow at a more moderate pace.
 In 1889, there were 148 banking outlets, demonstrating the group's capacity to withstand unfavourable economic conditions.

 Starting in 1894, the bank set up the structures characterising a large, modern credit institution.
 As well as collecting company and private deposits, its branches started to provide short-term operating credits for industrialists and traders.
 It also moved into placing shares with the general public, issuing private debenture loans in France and also in Russia.
 Acquisition of equity stakes became a more secondary activity.
 The company's excellent financial health allowed it to expand its shareholding structure.
 In 1895, Société Générale had 14,000 shareholders.

+In 1898, Société Générale entered the Belgian market.
+Because the Société Générale de Belgique predated its French namesake and had a dominant position in the national market, Société Générale agreed to create a bank with a different name, the Société Française de Banque et de Dépôts headquartered in Paris but entirely dedicated to operations in Belgium.
+The bank had its Brussels office from 1898 in the prestigious Hôtel de Ligne on Rue Royale, and also maintained a branch in Antwerp, at No.72-76 of Meir.